 The Vice-Chair shall perform the duties of the Chair in the Chair’s absence.

-The Secretary shall keep the minutes of all meetings of the DVVC and act as custodian of all records of the Association.
-The Secretary or someone designated by the Secretary shall send email notice of all meetings of the DVVC and of the candidate slate for DVVC executive Board to the membership.
+The Secretary shall keep the minutes of all meetings of the DVVC and act as custodian of all records.
+The Secretary, or his/her designee, shall send email notices of all meetings of the DVVC and of the candidate slate for DVVC EC to the membership.
 The Secretary shall answer all correspondence as directed by the Chair.

 The four Members-At-Large will be assigned duties as needed to head the standing committees and any special committees as requested by the Chair.
 In addition, they will help manage the website, Facebook page and other special assignments as deemed necessary.

-The Executive Committee shall have general management and control over the affairs of the DVVC.
-The Executive Committee shall have the power to call upon the officers and committees of the DVVC for reports and shall, in general, perform all duties and exercise all such powers, which in the opinion of the Executive Committee, is necessary for the welfare of the DVVC and for the furtherance of the purposes and objectives thereof.
-Members of the Executive Committee will serve on at least one standing committee and on ad hoc committees as needed.
+The EC shall have general management and control over the operation of the DVVC.
+The EC shall have the power to call upon the officers and committees of the DVVC for reports and shall, in general, perform all duties and exercise all such powers, which in the opinion of the EC, is necessary for the welfare of the DVVC and for the furtherance of the purposes and objectives thereof.
+Members of the EC will serve on at least one standing committee and on ad hoc committees as needed.

-The Executive Committee consents to work with the Department of Veterans Affairs to integrate the DVVC with the MyVA Communities initiative.
-In accordance with the Department of Veterans Affairs directive to create and be part of a local MyVA community, local leadership from the Veterans’ Health Administration (VHA), the Veterans’ Benefits Administration (VBA) and the National Cemetery Administration (NCA) will serve in auxiliary leadership positions working with the Executive Committee of the DVVC on the initiatives of the DVVC.
+The EC consents to work with the Department of Veterans Affairs to integrate the DVVC with the Community Veterans Engagement Board (CVEB) initiative.
+In accordance with the Department of Veterans Affairs directive to create and be part of a local CVEB community, local leadership from the Veterans’ Health Administration (VHA), the Veterans’ Benefits Administration (VBA) and the National Cemetery Administration (NCA) will serve in auxiliary leadership positions working with the EC of the DVVC on the initiatives of the DVVC.

-If any Officer fails to attend two or more Consortium meetings in any 12-month period without being excused by the Chair or Secretary, the Executive Committee shall have the power to remove that person with a simple majority quorum.
+If any Officer fails to attend two or more Consortium quarterly meetings in any 12-month period without being excused by the Chair or Secretary, the EC shall have the power to remove that person with a simple majority quorum.